Ardeshir Irani: Life and career

 Irani's Imperial Films introduced a number of new actors to Indian Cinema, including Prithviraj Kapoor and Mehboob Khan.
 He also interfered with the medium.
 He produced Kalidas in Telugu and Tamil, as a bilingual talkie, on the sets of Alam Ara, with songs and major casting in Telugu.
 Also, Irani visited London, England for fifteen days to study sound recording and recorded the sounds of Alam Ara on the basis of this knowledge.
 In the process, he created a whole new trend unknowingly.
-In those days, outdoor shootings were shot in sunlight with the help of reflectors.
+In those days, outdoor shootings were shot in the sunlight with the help of reflectors.
 However, the outdoor undesirable sounds were disturbing him so greatly that he shot the entire sequence in the studio under heavy lights.
 Thus, he began the trend of shooting under artificial light.

+Death

 Irani made one hundred fifty-eight films in a long and illustrious career of twenty-five years, between the First and Second World Wars.
 He made his last film, Pujari, in 1945.
-Irani was not compelled to live like Dadasaheb Phalke for he realised that the war was a time not suitable for film business and therefore he suspended his film business during that time.
+Irani was not compelled to live like Dadasaheb Phalke for he realised that the war was a time not suitable for the film business and therefore he suspended his film business during that time.
 He died on 14 October 1969 at the age of eighty-two, in Mumbai, Maharashtra.

+President

+Ardeshir Irani was the first president of the Indian Motion Picture Producers' Association (IMPPA), from 1937 to 1939.